corpus-io/tokenize.it-smart-contracts/docs/testing.md

 Run `forge coverage` to measure coverage.
 Unfortunately, forge measures coverage of contracts in test/resources, too, which spoils the total results.
 Run `yarn coverage` in order to generate a comprehensive report of coverage that allows for in-depth analysis.
 Open [the report](../coverage/index.html) in your browser to dig through the results.

-Even though the report does not show 100% coverage, the code is covered 100%.
-Check the next section for details.

 ## Coverage issues

 It appears forge makes some mistakes when calculating coverage.
+Sometimes the report does not show 100% coverage, even though the code is covered 100%.
+Check the next sections for details.

 ### Constructors